starship/starship/docs/advanced-config/README.md

 Note: The right prompt is a single line following the input location.
 To right align modules above the input line in a multi-line prompt, see the [`fill` module](/config/#fill).

-`right_format` is currently supported for the following shells: elvish, fish, zsh, xonsh, cmd, nushell.
+`right_format` is currently supported for the following shells: pwsh, elvish, fish, zsh, xonsh, cmd, nushell.
+For pwsh, it is not implemented natively, and hence can result in two side-effects:

+- the right prompt won't be cleared once the input starts overlapping with the right prompt
+- the right prompt won't be reprinted if the input is cleared from the overlap region

 ### Example